znsio/specmatic-documentation/contract_testing.md

 It is not easy to pick on approach.
 Some use cases require an API First approach while others may not.
 Also quite often we need to develop the Provider and Consumer in parallel.

-Qontract being an [Contract First](/#what-is-contract-first) suits both development styles seamlessly.
+Qontract being a [Contract First](/#what-is-contract-first) contract testing tool, suits both development styles seamlessly.